curegit/precure-stylegan-ada/README.md

 ## Results

-ψ = 1.0 for each Fréchet Inception Distance (FID).
+We use ψ = 1.0 to evaluate for each Fréchet Inception Distance (FID).

 ### Flickr-Faces-HQ (ψ = 0.9, FID = 15.61)